Broken City: Plot

-Taggart tells Fairbanks, now the commissioner, of his work for the mayor.
+Taggart tells Fairbanks, now the commissioner, of his work for Hostetler.
 They learn that Valliant was in Andrews' apartment.
 Valliant reveals that Andrews was scheduled to meet Todd Lancaster, the son of Hostetler's wealthy benefactor, contractor Sam Lancaster.
 A furious Cathleen tells Taggart that Andrews was a close friend, not her lover, and had promised her information about Hostetler's plans for the Bolton Village Housing Project, expected to enrich both Sam Lancaster and the mayor.
 Hostetler wanted to discover Cathleen's source, so he manipulated Taggart into tracking her.

-Taggart decides to investigate Mayor Hostetler for corruption.
-He goes to Lancaster's construction business and finds workers destroying documents.
-Stealing some, he discovers that Bolton Village has been sold to build high-rise office buildings, rather than a new housing development, leaving hundreds homeless while Hostetler and Lancaster profit.
+To investigate Mayor Hostetler for corruption, Taggart goes to Lancaster's construction business and finds workers destroying documents.
+Reading a portion of the discarded documents, he discovers that Bolton Village has been sold to build high-rise office buildings, rather than a new housing development, leaving hundreds homeless while Hostetler and Lancaster profit.
 Taggart is pursued in a car chase by Hostetler's men, who run him off the road and take back the documents.
-Taggart then visits Todd Lancaster, who says he had intended to give Andrews a copy of the demolition contract as evidence against Hostetler on the night Andrews was murdered, and gives Taggart the contract.
-Taggart confronts Mayor Hostetler, who is unfazed, and reveals a video showing Taggart murdering Tavarez in cold blood.
+Taggart then visits Todd Lancaster, who says he had intended to give a copy of the demolition contract - evidence against Hostetler - to Andrews on the night he was murdered, before giving it to Taggart.
+Taggart confronts Hostetler, who is unfazed, and reveals a video showing Taggart murdering Tavarez in cold blood.
 Taggart records their conversation of the mayor admitting to his own corrupt dealings.

-Despite the risk of further prosecution for Taverez's murder, Taggart turns the recording over to Fairbanks.
-While Hostetler is at home celebrating a successful debate, Fairbanks arrives to arrest him and tells the mayor that he was having an affair with Cathleen.
+Despite the risk of prosecution for Taverez's murder, Taggart turns the recording over to Fairbanks.
+While Hostetler is at home celebrating a successful debate, Fairbanks arrives to arrest him (and reveals that he is the lover of his wife).
 In the film's final scene, Taggart meets Fairbanks at a bar, and they toast to Valliant, who has won the election.
 Katy comes in to say goodbye before the two men leave the bar.